MF2018/Heating-Analysator-2/README.md

 # Analysator
 This project helps to collect load profiles of heating systems in Germany and analyses it.
-It is developed with Python 2.7 using Python(x,y) 2.7.10.0
+It is developed with Python 2.7 using Python(x,y) 2.7.10.0.
+To use the

-The main function uses pyxlsDownloader to search for Download-elements of a homepage.
+The main function uses Downloader to search for download-elements of a homepage.
 Then it scrapes for downlinks in a second step.
 After it, it downloads the link chossed.
 In a third step it uses the Analyser to analyse the Data and plots a part of the data.
 After that the Analyser uploads the data to google Drive using an API client.
 The google upload bases on the module of